 Veraison late January

-Harvest usually about 1st April sometimes can stretch out to May
+We harvest usually about the 1st April but sometimes this can stretch out to May due the weather.

 Pedro Ximénez fermentation is carried out on its skins for a few degrees Baume’ before pressing.
 The fermented juice is returned to the tank, prior to fortification.
 Once fortified with certified organic neutral brandy spirit the wine is racked and allowed to settle for a few weeks before racking to barriques.
 Ours is an organic fortified version, fortified with certified organic brandy from the only organic distillery in Australia.
 We mature our PX for many years in our underground cellar.
-The Pedro Ximénez is packaged in 375ml bottles.
+The award-winning Pedro Ximénez sherry is packaged in 375ml bottles.

 The biggest challenge in producing Pedro Ximenez